 Adult Education Wolverhampton is excited to take part in National Careers Week 2026, from Monday 2 March to Saturday 7 March 2026, with dedicated activities for our students throughout 2 - 6 March.
+It is your chance to take part in a range of activities to explore different careers.

 (programme subject to change, check back for times and venues closer to the event)